|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 18, 1943 departs Shortland escorting a convoy including Kyosei Maru, Karimo Maru, Sumiyoshi Maru, Tomioka Maru and Kosoku Maru No. 3 escorted by subchaser CH-30.

 On May 9, 1943 departs Shortland escorted by minesweeper W-22 to Kolombangara.
-Afterwards, joins a convoy including Heiwa Maru, Takuei Maru, Karimo Maru and Kureha Maru No. 3 escorted by CH-30 that returns to Rabaul.
+Afterwards, joins a convoy including Heiwa Maru, Takuei Maru, Karimo Maru and Kureha Maru No. 3 escorted by CH-30 back to Rabaul.

 On June 7, 1943 at 3:30pm departs Shortland as part of a convoy including Takunan Maru, Koshu Maru No. 2, Kashi Maru, Takunan Maru escorted by subchasers CH-12 and CH-29.